What are Qualifying Sessions?

 Qualifying point: 1

-Open to: All Circuit Students and TLPs
+Open to: All current students and transferring legal professionals

 The Inn hosts three student advocacy weekends a year.
 The weekends offer the chance to practice your advocacy skills, as well as an opportunity to hear from high profile speakers and experts in the topic under discussion.